apereo/cas/ISSUE_TEMPLATE.md

 - Check CAS' issue tracker to see if your issue has already been reported.

 # Remember that...

 If you have a question about how to configure a feature in CAS, please use the CAS mailing lists instead.
-If your submission is not an actual issue or does not carry enough diagnostic data, the issue may be automatically closed.
+If your submission is not an actual issue or does not carry enough diagnostic data described and enumerated below, the issue may be automatically tagged and closed.

 ## To reproduce the issue